cctweaker/ESPlights/README.md

 - channel status topic: <code>/channel/X</code> where X is the device channel number.
 Payload will be 0 for OFF and 1 for ON.
 It is updated by the ESP after processing commands, statuses are sent with retain flag.
 - shutter status topic: <code>/shutter/X</code> where X is the shutter number.
 It holds the current shutter positions.
 Payload will be 0 for unknown/partly open, 1 for UP, 2 for DOWN.
+- ESP bridge topic: <code>/espnow</code> will be used to relay the received ESP-Now messages.
+Messages need to be in JSON format.

 - status topic: <code>/stat</code> where the ESP sends periodic updates (heartbeats) with useful information.
 - will topic: <code>/will</code> Payload is 1 when device is ON and 0 when powered OFF